-- 10.2.2.9. inform Complainant and Respondent of an incident of sexual assault of the option of dropping a course in which both parties are enrolled without any academic penalty. - 10.2.2.10.
-Interim Measures.
-The Title IX Coordinator and/or Investigator will determine and implement interim measures. - 10.3.
-Prompt, Fair, and Equitable Investigation. - 10.3.1.Timing of Investigation and Resolution.
+10.2.
+Prompt, Fair, and Equitable Investigation.

+- 10.2.1.
+Timing of Investigation and Resolution.
 The Component shall make every reasonable effort to ensure that the investigation and resolution of a Complaint occurs in as efficient a manner as possible, with an expectation that the process (exclusive of any appeal procedures) will generally be completed within sixty (60) calendar days of the Complaint, absent extenuating circumstances.
-The Title IX Coordinator may modify this and any other deadlines contained in this Policy as necessary to accomplish the purposes stated and for good cause, including, but not limited to, the complexity of the investigation and semester breaks. - 10.3.2.Notice of Investigation and Allegations to Respondent.
-At the outset of an investigation, the Investigator will provide the Respondent prompt notice of the investigation to include the allegation(s) in writing together with a copy of this Policy.
-Written notice of the investigation will be provided to the Complainant concurrently with Respondent. - 10.3.3.
-Equitable Treatment. - 10.3.3.1.
-Investigator shall not have a conflict of interest or bias, and will remain neutral throughout the investigation.
-Complainant and Respondent shall have opportunities to respond in person and/or in writing, submit relevant documents, and identify relevant witnesses. - 10.3.3.2.
-Complainant and Respondent will receive a minimum of forty-eight hours' notice of any Sanction or appellate meeting, and a minimum of five (5) class days' notice of a due process hearing, if any. - 10.3.3.3.Complainant and Respondent may have one representative and/or one advisor present at all meetings a Party has with the Investigator, Title IX Coordinator, Deputy Coordinator or other Component administrator related to a complaint.
-The representative or advisor may provide support, guidance or advice to Complainant or Respondent, but may not otherwise directly participate in the meetings or hearing.
+The Title IX Coordinator may modify this and any other deadlines contained in this Policy as necessary to accomplish the purposes stated and for good cause, including, but not limited to, the complexity of the investigation and semester breaks. - 10.2.2.
+Notice of Allegations to Respondent.
+At the outset of an investigation, the Investigator will provide the Respondent prompt notice of the allegations against him or her in writing together with a copy of this Policy.
+Written Notice of Allegations will be provided to the Complainant concurrently with Respondent.

-- 10.3.3.4.
-Complainant, Respondent, and appropriate Component officials will have timely access to any documentation that will be used during a due process hearing or a meeting to dispute Findings and/or Sanctions.
-Access to such materials will be consistent with FERPA and will not be allowed until after the investigation is concluded. - 10.3.4.Investigation Activities.
+10.2.3.
+Equitable Treatment.

+10.2.3.1.Investigator will remain neutral throughout the investigation and provide both the Complainant and Respondent opportunities to respond in person and in writing, to submit relevant documents, and to produce relevant witnesses.

+- 10.2.3.2.
+The Complainant and Respondent will receive a minimum of forty-eight hours' notice of any sanction meeting, due process hearing, or appellate meeting, if any. - 10.2.3.3.Both Complainant and Respondent may have one representative and/or one advisor present at all meetings a party has with the Investigator, Title IX Coordinator, Deputy Coordinator or other Component administrator related to a complaint.
+The representative or advisor may provide support, guidance or advice to the Complainant or Respondent, but may not otherwise directly participate in the meetings. - 10.2.3.4.
+The Complainant, Respondent, and appropriate officials will, at least forty-eight hours' in advance, be provided access to any information that will be used after the investigation but during disciplinary meetings. - 10.2.4.
+Investigation Activities.
 Investigator will gather and review information from Complainant, Respondent, and Witnesses.
-Investigator shall conduct site inspection, if necessary, and obtain other information from sources as appropriate. - 10.3.5.
-Investigative Report.
-Investigator will complete a written Investigative Report that includes summaries of interviews conducted; photographs, if any; documents and materials received; descriptions of relevant evidence; summaries of relevant electronic records; and a detailed report of the events related to the incident.
-When Investigator is not the Title IX Coordinator, the Investigative Report will be submitted to the Title IX Coordinator for review and Finding.
+Investigator shall conduct site inspection, if necessary, and obtain other information from sources as appropriate given the nature of the complaint. - 10.2.5.Report of Investigation.
+The Investigator will complete a written Investigative Report that includes summaries of interviews conducted; photographs, if any; documents and materials received; descriptions of relevant evidence; summaries of relevant electronic records; and a detailed report of the events related to the incident.
+When the Investigator is not the Title IX Coordinator the Investigative Report will be submitted to the Title IX Coordinator for review and finding.